IO Moth

 Its defensive position is shown here.
 Curled in this way, a predator would probably leave it alone.

-In late January, 2008 the caterpillars crawled to a place to pupate.
+In late January, 2008 the two caterpillars in captivity crawled to a place in the terrarium to pupate.

-About 45 days later, one of the adult moths emerged from its cocoon.
+About 45 days later, one of the adult moths (shown in the next 5 photographs) emerged from its cocoon.

-As shown above on the left, the underwings of the Io moth have huge eyespots.
-At rest, the underwings are covered and its wing span is about 2 inches.
-With the wings open, the span is about 3 inches.
+As shown above on the left, the hind wings of the Io moth have huge eyespots.
+With the wings open, the wingspan is about 3 inches.
+At rest (shown at right), the hind wings are covered and its wingspan is about 2 inches.

-Two days after the first moth emerged, the second moth emerged.
+Two days after the first moth emerged, the second moth (shown in the next 3 photographs) emerged.
 Its color was more vivid.

 Unlike adult butterflies, adult moths are most active at night.
 It is then that our two moths will feed, fly, and mate.